 To make the determination of when it’s best to invest in services, you have to first sort the service stocks you’re interested in into the cyclical and noncyclical buckets.

 - Noncyclical Service Stocks.
-Noncyclical service stocks are stocks that tend to see more stable growth and are not as affected by economic conditions.
+Noncyclical service stocks, like consumer staples, are stocks that tend to see more stable growth and are not as affected by economic conditions.
 Not only are these stocks known for stable growth, they tend to pay strong dividends, making them great income plays.
 If steady growth and income are what you’re looking for, any time is a good time to invest in these.
 Also, if you’re looking for momentum when momentum is high and safe havens when declines are ahead, noncyclical service stocks are best when economic conditions start to take a turn for the worse.

 How Much Should You Invest in Service Stocks?